Ready to learn how to DJ mix like a pro fast? This post tells you everything from beatmatching to some of the best mixing hacks!

 Firstly you’ll need to get two tracks loaded into your decks and have your pitch faders set to 0.
 Although the songs will be from the same genere, you’ll notice that the tracks have different bpm’s.

 For example one might be 133 bpm and the other 129 bpm.
 The bpm counters on your player will give you a good estimate of the BPM but the best DJs know how to sync the songs up by ear alone.
 And you’ll find that if even if you match them both to 133 bpm they probably won’t sound perfectly matched.

 This will also be the same with DJ controllers etc. So some manual beatmatching using your headphones will be necessary.
-If you don't have high quality headphones yet, check here for our guide: Best headphones for DJs
+If you don’t have high quality headphones yet, check here for our guide below.

 The purpose of the headphones is to let you as the DJ work in private without interfering with the master output.